10.9 C

 HomeStockholm UnveiledFood & DrinkCarnegie Porter: Sweden’s oldest beer brand

-Carnegie Porter, Sweden’s oldest active beer brand, has been delighting palates since 1836.
-This Baltic Porter, today brewed in Falkenberg, remains a testament to Sweden’s rich brewing heritage.
+Carnegie Porter, Sweden’s longest-standing beer brand still in production, has been delighting palates since 1836.
+This Baltic Porter, brewed in Falkenberg under the Carlsberg umbrella, remains a testament to Sweden’s rich brewing heritage.
 With its deep, dark body and complex flavors of roasted chocolate, caramel, and coffee, it’s a beer that ages like fine wine—improving for up to 10 years in the bottle.

 The story behind Carnegie Porter